+I'm a postdoctoral researcher in the Team of Prof. Horst Bischof.
 Very roughly, my research interest is in machine learning for computer vision :-).
-Below you'll find some more details, including links to projects and publications.
+Find more details, including links to projects and publications below.

 If you are interested in our work or a student project, feel free to send me an e-mail.